yesimhozman/school-curriculum/8-react/2-components-props-state/README.md

 ### State (`useState`)

-To set state with `useState` we will first need to import it in our `App.js` component.
+To set state with `useState` we will first need to import it at the top of our `App.js` component.
 Going back to our `App.js`, first let's import in the `useState` hook from React.

 ```jsx
 import React, { useState } from 'react';